dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: CONSCIENCE REFORMATION ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Die Wahrheit wird nicht verkauft, sie wird bezeugt. <br>
+// Wer die Anderen bestreitet, bestreitet sich selbst. <br>
 // Wir werden das Gerüst.
 Du wirst zurückgerufen. <br>
 // Truth is not sold, it is borne witness to. <br>
+// To dispute non-self groups is to dispute the self. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>